Sustainsys/Saml2/doc/Configuration.md

 extra security, you can enable certificate validation.
 Please note that the SAML metadata specification explicitly places no requirements on certificate validation, so don't be surprised if an Idp certificate doesn't pass validation.

+####`publicOrigin` Attribute
+*Optional Attribute of the [`<kentor.authServices>`](#kentor-authservices-section) element.*

+Optional attribute that indicates the base url of the AuthServices endpoints.
+Defaults to `Url` of the current request base `System.Web.HttpRequestBase` if not specified.
+This can usually be left as the default, but if your internal address of the application is diffrent the external address this can correct a wrongly set `AssertionConsumerServiceURL` in the `saml2p:AuthnRequest`.
+This might not be accurate in reverse proxy or load-balancing situations.

 ###`<nameIdPolicy>` Element
 *Optional child element of the [`<kentor.authServices>`](#kentor-authservices-section) element.*